 Golden Temple: Also known as the Harimandir Sahib, the Golden Temple or Darbar Sahib is a living symbol of the spiritual and historical traditions of the Sikhs.
 It is a source of inspiration for all Sikhs and is a chief place of pilgrimage.
 The temple with its glistening gold covered exterior stands in the middle of a square tank with each side about 150 m with an 18 m path on all 4 sides.
 A 60 m causeway traverses the pool to reach the Temple itself which is 12 m square and rests on a 20 m square platform in the middle of The Pool of Nectar or the Amrit Sarovar.
 It is the most popular tourist site in the city.

-This historical place is now a memorial park with a museum.
-Hundreds of innocent people were killed and thousands injured when General Dyer started firing in a general gathering of Indians against Britishers.
+Jallianwala Bagh Memorial: The Jallianwala Bagh massacare marked this historical place, which is now a memorial park with a museum.
+Hundreds of innocent people were killed and thousands injured when General Dyer started firing in a general gathering of Indians.
 Even today, the bullet marks on walls of the building exists.

 Ram Bagh Palace: Situated in the centre of a garden popularly known as Ram Bagh or Barandari, the Ram Bagh Palace was used as summer palace by Ranjit Singh, founder of Sikh Empire in Punjab.
 The whole Ram Bagh complex including Rambagh Palace is declared as a protected monument.